d3vilh/stable-diffusion-howto/README.md

    -rw-r--r--@ 1 d3vilh  rockers   2.4G Mar 27 13:07 realismEngine_v10.safetensors
    d3vilh@M1Prou Lora %
    ```
+3. Once this done - you will need to restart WebUI, then go to the `Settings` tab and choose the model from the dropdown menu of `Extra Networks` and `Stable Diffusion Checkpoint` options, as shown on the picture below:

+4. Click `Apply Settiong` and then `Reload UI` duttons to apply the changes.

+5. Now lets back to the realistEngine CivitAI hub page and try to generate similar images to the one that we have on the page.
+To do this we will need to use the `Prompts` feature.
+To do this we will need to copy the text from the `Prompts` section and paste it into the `Prompts` text area in the WebUI.
+**Very important** is to use `<lora:>` tags to apply necessary LoRA model to our picture (in our case `<lora:realismEngine_v10>`).
+You can also try to use the `Negative Prompts` feature to generate images that are dissimilar to the prompt text.
+In addition there are other parameters you c an apply, as shown on the picture below:

+6. Click `Generate` button and wait for the image to be generated.

 ## Prompts and Negative Prompts
 Prompts are used to generate images that are similar to the prompt text.
 Negative prompts are used to generate images that are dissimilar to the prompt text.
 For example, to generate images that are similar to "cat" and dissimilar to "dog", you can use: